 The registered variants of the name Anstey are Ansty, Anstee and Anstie.
-However early spellings of the name combined with mistranscriptions of original documents mean Anestie, Anesty, Anstye, Ansti and Anestia (not an exhaustive list) are all worthy of further investigation.
+However early spellings of the name combined with mistranscriptions of original documents mean Anestie, Anesty, Anstye, Ansti, Austy, Austey and Anestia (not an exhaustive list) are all worthy of further investigation.
 Those researching medieval Ansteys should add 'de Anesty', 'de Anestie', 'de Ansty', 'de Anestia', 'd'Anstey', 'de Anstye', as well as a multitude of other spelling variants!

 Anstey is by far the most common spelling today (about 70%), followed by Anstee (about 25%), with Anstie and Ansty making up the balance.

-The surnames 'Annesley', 'Ansley', 'Asty', 'Astry', 'Anesye', 'Anestan', 'Auste' and 'Aust' are not related to 'Anstey', neither is 'Anstice' (or 'Anstiss'/'Anstis') which has a separate and unconnected derivation.
+The surnames 'Annesley', 'Ansley', 'Asty', 'Astry', 'Anesye', 'Anestan', 'Auste' and 'Aust' are not related to 'Anstey', neither is 'Anstice' (or 'Anstiss'/'Anstis') which has a completely separate and unconnected derivation.

-John Ansty esquire (1378 - c1457) of Stow-cum-Quy, Cambridgeshire was MP for Cambridgeshire in 1445.
-His son, also John Ansty esquire (c1400-1460), was MP for Cambridgeshire in 1450 and 1455 and his grandson, also John Ansty esquire (1428-1477), was MP for Cambridgeshire in 1461 and 1467.
+John Ansty esquire (1378 - 1455) Lord of the Manor of Stow-cum-Quy in Cambridgeshire in 1428, was High Sheriff of Cambridgeshire and Huntingdonshire in 1430/1; he also founded Ansty's Chantry in 1450.
+His son, also John Ansty esquire (c1402-1460), was Knight of the Shire for Cambridgeshire in 1445/6, 1450/1 and 1455/6 and his grandson, also John Ansty esquire (1428-1477), was Knight of the Shire for Cambridgeshire in 1461/2 and 1467/8.

 Christopher Anstey (1724 - 1805) Poet and author of the 'New Bath Guide' which took the literary world by storm in 1766.
-Has a memorial tablet in Poet's Corner, Westminster Abbey
+Has a memorial tablet in Poet's Corner, Westminster Abbey.

 Thomas Chisholm Anstey (1816 - 1873) English lawyer and Parliamentarian in the 19th Century.
 He penned numerous works including a 'Guide to the Laws of England affecting Roman Catholics'.